Dogfight over Tokyo: Japan's big airlines vie for landing rights

 “Haneda is right at the top of every ranking,” said Bruce Ashby, CEO of Oneworld.

 Every year around 65 million passengers use the airport.
-Any decision that favors ANA “will further the gap” with Star Alliance, Ashby added.
+Any decision that favours ANA “will further the gap” with Star Alliance, Ashby added.

-“Anything that impacts on JAL as an important partner of British Airways and Oneworld is something we clearly take a lot of interest in,” Willie Walsh, the CEO of BA’s holding company International Consolidated Airlines Group (ICAG.L), told Reuters in a phone interview.
+“Anything that impacts on JAL as an important partner of British Airways and Oneworld is something we clearly take a lot of interest in,” Willie Walsh, the CEO of BA’s holding company International Consolidated Airlines Group, told Reuters in a phone interview.

 “I think everybody would like to see a more transparent system in place.
 The perception exists that there can be political influence and certainly looking at it from a distance I think that is the concern people could have.”